 While eliminating these barriers to investment will undoubtedly improve the industry's ability to deliver sustainable and affordable energy for all, similar roadblocks have also limited the impact and integration of transformative digital technologies in the energy sector.
 Artificial intelligence (AI) and digitalisation offer tremendous potential to optimise energy efficiency, reduce costs, and accelerate the deployment of renewable energy.
 Recent studies have found that AI-driven analytics could reduce global energy consumption by as much as 15%, which would translate into savings of approximately US$500 billion annually (World Economic Forum).
 However, the energy sector has been slow to adopt these technologies at scale, primarily due to regulatory uncertainties and a lack of consistent collaboration between energy companies and tech innovators.

 Having spent decades working in energy events, it is clear to me that the policymakers and business executives leading the energy industry recognise the pressing need to break historic siloes and enable greater cooperation across sector lines.
-Right now, at our industry-leading energy conference, ADIPEC, CEOs, and government leaders from around the world are engaged in high-level debates on the future of our energy system.
+Just a few short weeks ago, at our industry-leading energy conference ADIPEC, CEOs, and government leaders from around the world engaged in high-level debates on the future of our energy system.
 As a platform for the difficult and action-oriented conversations needed to ensure decisive energy action, we are seeing a continued commitment from across the value chain to accelerate change and create a more efficient, flexible, and sustainable energy future.

 To move forward, the energy industry must make greater strides in turning words into action, dismantling these obstacles, and embracing a more integrated approach.
 The energy sector cannot afford to remain trapped in old paradigms, as the challenges we face—climate change, energy security, and economic inequality—are too complex for any one nation, company, or sector to tackle alone.
-Over this week at ADIPEC, the need for greater cooperation across sectors and borders has once again taken centre stage as industry leaders and policymakers work together to unlock new opportunities for innovation, investment, and climate progress.
+At ADIPEC, the need for greater cooperation across sectors and borders once again took centre stage as industry leaders and policymakers worked together to unlock new opportunities for innovation, investment, and climate progress.

 Christopher Hudson has more than 20 years of experience in the global events industry, including in launching and managing some of the energy sector's most prestigious and well-attended events.
 These include dmg's flagship energy events—ADIPEC, Gastech, Global Energy Transition Congress and Exhibition (GET), and the Japan Energy Summit and Exhibition, in addition to other major energy events across the world, in countries including the UAE, USA, Italy, Singapore, Japan and many more.
 Christopher works across the energy sector with public and private sector collaborators, including many of the world's leading national and international energy companies, industry service providers, national oil companies, and other key government bodies.